Mylo19984/fpl-data-pipeline/README.md

 - includes.py; contains all functions needed for transfering data from fantasy premier league api to postgre db
 - pull-fpl-data-s3-postgree.py; contains airflow dags

+### Includes.py
+This python file has 3 variables which are used on Airflow:
+- gen_data_insert bool
+- team_data_insert bool
+- week_data_insert bool

+All of them are signalling if inserting of data should be done or skipped.

 ## Python code for flask
 - run.py; running the flask server